-- Special conditions apply to protect the roots of trees generally, see discussion points. - Additional protective fencing information is detailed in discussion points. - Acceptable due to the good relative tolerance of the species to development impacts.
-Range of setbacks for the trees at each end of a linear stand, see discussion points. - 5 Acceptable as fence located at a substantial distance beyond dripline, or may also include the location of a smaller tree in proximity to a larger tree to be retained and the smaller tree being protected well within the protective fencing for that larger tree. - Acceptable due to additional special protection works, see Section 5.0 for this tree. - Acceptable as pre-existing site conditions were conducive to having restricted the development of root growth in this direction. - 8 Street tree with protective fencing of minimal width to allow for pedestrian access along road reserve.
+- Special conditions apply to protect the roots of trees generally, see discussion points. - Additional protective fencing information is detailed in discussion points. - 3 Acceptable due to the good relative tolerance of the species to development impacts. - Range of setbacks for the trees at each end of a linear stand, see discussion points.
+Acceptable as fence located at a substantial distance beyond dripline, or may also include the - 5 Acceptable as fence located at a substantial distance beyond dripline, or may also include the location of a smaller tree in proximity to a larger tree to be retained and the smaller tree being protected well within the protective fencing for that larger tree. - Acceptable due to additional special protection works, see Section 5.0 for this tree. - Acceptable as pre-existing site conditions were conducive to having restricted the development of root growth in this direction. - Street tree with protective fencing of minimal width to allow for pedestrian access along road reserve.